AmiySrivastava/docker/README.md

 # docker
-This repo will be used for Docker project using Java
+This repo is a Spring Boot Docker project !